 Andrew by the numbers:

-89 Year of manufacture of his current Volkswagen
+89 Year of manufacture of his current VW (and 1991 for his “new” VW)

 100 Watts of hearing damage in his current Ampeg V4 guitar amp

-60 Pounds of concrete sitting in his kitchen to be used for “art”
+120 Pounds of concrete sitting in his garage to be used for “art”

 Dr. White received his doctorate in clinical psychology from the University of Rhode Island and was a fellow at Harvard Medical School before moving to Oregon, where he is a licensed psychologist.
 His clinical areas of expertise include suicide, clinical risk management, adolescent and family treatment, dialectical behavior therapy, cognitive behavioral therapy, behavioral therapy, and implementation of evidence-based practice.
 He has extensive research and evaluation experience on both coasts, with specific interests in community-based program evaluation, multilevel modeling, frequent use of psychiatric emergency services, and general evaluation of evidence-based practice.
 As an advocate of the scientist/practitioner model, he has a strongly held value and passion for the adherent delivery of effective evidence-based treatment, especially for individuals who have experienced barriers to accessing mental health services.